Data Centers in Zayed Military City

 Natural Disaster Risk

-The United Arab Emirates has a very low overall natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
-This stability is a key advantage for ensuring consistent data center uptime and protecting critical assets.
+Zayed Military City has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
+This enhances its appeal as a secure location for critical infrastructure and data storage.

-- Tropical Cyclone: Infrequent but possible events affecting the coastline.
+- Tropical Cyclone: Infrequent but possible events affecting the Arabian Peninsula.